Flo vs Luna vs Clue: honest comparison + Flo alternative in 2026

 Written by Luna Team.
 Luna offers educational guidance, not diagnosis or contraception.

-Flo and Luna take very different approaches to cycle tracking.
+Flo, Luna, and Clue each take a different approach to cycle tracking.

 Pattern Snapshot